 Project Leader: Tyler VanderWeele

-The project on marriage and family aims to carry out original empirical research on marriage stability and on parenting and how these relate to relational, health, and life outcomes for spouses and children.
+The project on marriage and family aims to carry out original empirical research on marital and family stability and on parenting and how these relate to relational, health, and life outcomes for spouses and children.
 The project also aims to summarize the most rigorous research in this area that employs longitudinal designs to examine how decisions about marriage, divorce, parenting, and family structure relate to human flourishing outcomes such as health, happiness, character, meaning and purpose in life, financial stability, and close social relationships.

 Publications on Marriage and Family